Electricity rate design

 Rate design structure

-In contrast, the rate design determines how rates are structured; that is, how much revenue is collected from each customer class, such as residential or commercial, so that each customer class is fairly charged for their share of the cost of providing their service.
-Rate design also determines how rates are structured for a single rate class.
+On the other hand, the rate design determines how rates are structured; that is, how much revenue is collected from each customer class, such as residential or commercial, so that each class is fairly charged for their share of the cost of providing their service.
+Rate design also determines how rates are structured for each rate class.